Jimminent/Sea-Monkey-Blog/README.md

 and error).
 All-in-all, it was a fun challenge!

 A quick explanation for my commits:
-I have a terrible daily schedule: Monday through Friday I am up from 8am to 3am the next day, being a full-time father during the day and working a night job from 5:30pm to 2am.
+I have a terrible daily schedule.
+Monday through Friday I am up from 8am to 3am the next day, being a full-time father during the day and working a night job from 5:30pm to 2am.
 It is only after my shift that I have the time to focus on this project.
 I often work until I